SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Look&hellip; if I could _explain_ it, it wouldn't _be_ transcendant in the first place, now would it?"
 - "Footnotes are your friends."
 - "Bayesians are enamoured of prior knowledge.
 Or is it prior prejudice?
 You don't know which, because it's _prior_!"
-- "Should you find you've shot yourself in the foot, it's time to pause and reflect, not reload.
+- "If you find you've shot yourself in the foot, it's time to pause and reflect, not reload.
 That's Bayes Rule!"
 - "When you begin to see the light at the end of the tunnel&hellip; remember you're still in the tunnel."
-- "Evolution places no premium on elegance.
-Biology is a carefully selected set of race conditions that make no sense except for how they work together to survive."
+- "There is no evolutionary premium on elegance.
+Life is a kludge.
+Biology is a carefully selected set of race conditions that make no sense, except how they work together for survival."
+- "Trust is never something you can demand.
+You have to earn it.
+If you want to be trusted, then act trustworthily."